✦ Scandinavian-inspired design, curated for modern living

 home dehumidifier 1000 sq ft

+Best quiet portable pick for lighter moisture.
 ToLife’s 95-ounce tank and <30 dB sleep mode make it a smart pick for quiet basement use.
 You can cover up to 1,000 sq. ft., so it handles many basements, bedrooms, or closets with ease.
-Its semi-conductor condensation system helps keep humidity below 45%, while powerful mode speeds up moisture removal when you need it.
+Its semi-conductor condensation system helps control humidity in small areas, while powerful mode speeds up moisture removal when you need it.
 The unit’s automatic shut-off prevents spills if the tank fills or sits wrong.
 You also get seven LED colors and a lockable night light for extra comfort.
 Compact handles make it easy to move, and comfort mode keeps operation simple and steady.

 Best For: People who want a quiet, compact dehumidifier for bedrooms, basements, closets, or other spaces up to 1,000 sq. ft.